Garry Winogrand miscellaneous acquisitions collection

 Scope and Contents

-The Garry Winogrand Miscellaneous Collection consists of twelve subgroups.
+The Garry Winogrand Miscellaneous Collection consists of thirteen subgroups.
 This collection consists of gifts from various sources.
 The collection consists of papers and ephemera circa 1947-2012.
 The first subgroup contains a vinyl record of “The Philadelphia Orchestra, Sibelius: Symphony No. 2” the cover of the album uses a Winogrand photograph circa 1958.

 The second subgroup contains photocopies of Winogrand family photographs and original tearsheets.